adst0rm/fe-2024-robobot-d/README.md

 * `Photo of Team` contains 2 photos of the team (an official one and one funny photo).
 * `Robot-Photo` contains 6 photos of the vehicle (from every side, top and bottom).
 * `Video` contains the video.md file with the link to a video with a driving demonstration.
-* `schematics` contains schematic diagrams of the electromechanical components, illustrating all the elements (electronic components and motors) used in the vehicle and how they connect to each other.
+* `Technical drawing` contains schematic diagrams of the electromechanical components, illustrating all the elements (electronic components and motors) used in the vehicle and how they connect to each other.
 * `Program_Code` contains the code of control software for all components which were programmed to participate in the competition.
 * `models` contains all the 3D-printed parts of the vehicle.
 * `other` contains the PCBs of the vehicle and the datasheets of all the components.